Diamantine Picard functors of rigid spaces: A rigid approximation lemma

-We now explain how Corollary~\ref{c:Lemma-B} can be deduced from Proposition~\ref{p:rigid-approxi-for-bOx}: Unravelling the definition, we need to see that we can approximate the cohomology of perfectoid objects by rigid ones.
-To see that the proposition applies, we use: \begin{Lemma} Let $K$ be any perfectoid field over $\Z_p$ and let $Y\to Y_0$ be a morphism of affinoid sousperfectoid adic spaces over $K$.
-Let $(Y\to Y_i)_{i\in I}$ be the cofiltered inverse system of all morphisms of adic spaces from $Y$ into adic spaces $Y_i$ that are smooth of topologically finite type over $Y_0$.
-Then we have
+We would like to argue that theses two presheaves are isomorphic on affinoid perfectoid $Y$ by Proposition~\ref{p:rigid-approxi-for-bOx} in the case of $U=X\times Y$.
+To see that this applies, it remains to prove: \begin{Proposition} Let $(K,K^+)$ be a non-archimedean field over $\Z_p$ and let $Y\to Y_0$ be a morphism of affinoid adic spaces over $(K,K^+)$.
+Assume that $Y$ is uniform and that for any affinoid smooth morphism $Y_1\to Y_0$ of topologically finite type also $Y_1$ is uniform.
+For example, this is satisfied when $Y$ and $Y_0$ are sousperfectoid.
+Let $(Y\to Y_i)_{i\in I}$ be the cofiltered inverse system of all morphisms of adic spaces from $Y$ into affinoid adic spaces $Y_i$ that are smooth of topologically finite type over $Y_0$.
+Then